ZhouYuxuanYX/MultiMax/README.md

 ## Implementation
-1. Efficient implementation
+1. Efficient implementation:
 - We implement the Max operator with 0 in Equation 6 as Pytorch built-in ReLU function
 - We apply torch.jit.script decorator to fuse the remaining elementwise operations in Equation 6, following the [official documentation of TorchScript](https://pytorch.org/docs/stable/generated/torch.jit.script.html)
 - We term the implementation of our modulation function as **Segmented Rectified Linear Unit (SeLU)**

-2. Key changes in `vision_transformer.py`
+2. Key changes in `vision_transformer.py`:
 - The **modulator function** in Equation 6 of our paper is implemented in line 101.
 - The **attention layer with MultiMax** is implemented at line 133 by modulating the input to SoftMax via SeLU.
 - The **output layer with MultiMax** is implemented at line 324 in the same way.